jinxuanmu/jinxuanblog.github.io/_posts/2024-07-17-One-Year-in-a-Startup-Insights-and-Reflections.md

 Now, I'd like to share some reflections based on my one-year experience at a startup.
 Maybe when I look back on these ideas after a few months or years, I'll think they were naive.
 No worries, it's just part of the growth process.

-# 1. Core belief: the foundation of success.
+# 1. Core belief: the foundation of success

 Early in my career, I didn't pay much attention to concepts like mission and vision.
 I saw them as mere buzzwords, useful for storytelling, PR, or attracting investors rather than driving real business.
 My focus was solely on product and marketing However, my perspective has evolved in recent years.